-That’s it you’re done!
-Quilt as normal or send it out for quilting.
+Step 9: Finish your quilt as normal or send it out for quilting.

 Let me know what you think and if you end up trying this quilt block be sure and come back and share a photo on my Facebook page or tag me on Instagram using #scatteredmompatterns.

 Follow along on:Feedly, Bloglovin', your favorite feed reader, or signing up via email and have new posts delivered to your email box each week!

 - Several jelly roll strips (depends on how many quilt blocks/ how big you want your quilt to be.
 6 jelly roll strips will make 3 blocks)